How does Nurse-Family Partnership work in Canada?

-Charlotte Waddell and Harriet MacMillan are the Nominated Co-Principal Investigators for the BC Healthy Connections Project.
-Nicole Catherine is the Scientific Director and Co-Principal Investigator.
-Susan Jack and Debbie Sheehan are also Co-Principal Investigators.
-BC Government policy leads are Warren O’Briain, Ministry of Health, and Rob Lampard, Ministry of Children and Family Development.
-Donna Jepsen is Provincial Nurse-Family Partnership Coordinator with the Ministry of Health.
-BC Healthy Connections Project Steering and Advisory Committees provide further guidance for the work.
+Charlotte Waddell and Harriet MacMillan were the Nominated Co-Principal Investigators for the BC Healthy Connections Project.
+Nicole Catherine was the Scientific Director and Co-Principal Investigator.
+Susan Jack and Debbie Sheehan were also Co-Principal Investigators.
+Donna Jepsen was the Provincial Nurse-Family Partnership Coordinator with the Ministry of Health (2012–2021).
+Karen Ramsay-Cline is the Senior Provincial Manager-NFP with the Ministry of Health (2021 – present).

-- A Process Evaluation, looking at nurses’ experiences with program implementation across BC.
+- A Process Evaluation, looking at nurses’ experiences with program implementation in select local health areas across BC (completed).
 Funded by the Public Health Agency of Canada, this study will help suggest future adaptations for BC and Canadian delivery of Nurse-Family Partnership.

-- The Healthy Foundations Study, looking biological markers of adversity.
-Funded by the Canadian Institutes of Health Research, this study will measure how Nurse-Family Partnership may reduce the physical effects of adversity for children.
+- The Healthy Foundations Study, looking at biological markers of health and development.
+Funded by the Canadian Institutes of Health Research, this study will measure how Nurse-Family Partnership may influence children’s physiological response to stress (findings available from 2023 onwards).

-The BC Ministry of Health is funding the BC Healthy Connections Project RCT, with support from the BC Ministry of Children and Family Development, and from the five regional Health Authorities.
-The Djavad Mowafaghian Foundation, the R. and J. Stern Family Foundation, and the Canada Research Chairs Program are providing additional supports.
+The BC Ministry of Health funded the BC Healthy Connections Project RCT, with support from the BC Ministry of Children and Family Development, and from four regional Health Authorities.
+The Djavad Mowafaghian Foundation, the R. and J. Stern Family Foundation, and the Canada Research Chairs Program have provided additional supports.

 The following links give more information on Nurse-Family Partnership.
 Note that the program is in different stages of development, evaluation and implementation around the world: